Tommy La Stella

-Thomas Frank La Stella (born January 31, 1989) is an American professional baseball infielder for the Seattle Mariners of Major League Baseball (MLB).
-He has previously played in MLB for the Atlanta Braves, Chicago Cubs, Los Angeles Angels, Oakland Athletics, and San Francisco Giants.
+Thomas Frank La Stella (born January 31, 1989) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Chicago Cubs, Los Angeles Angels, Oakland Athletics, San Francisco Giants, and Seattle Mariners.

 La Stella played college baseball at St. John's University and Coastal Carolina University.
 He was selected by the Braves in the eighth round of the 2011 MLB draft, and made his MLB debut with the Braves in 2014.
 He won the 2016 World Series as a member of the Cubs, and was an All-Star in 2019 with the Angels.

-Life and career

-Early life and amateur career (1989–2010)
+Early life

 Thomas Frank La Stella was born in Westwood, New Jersey, to Jane and Phil La Stella.
 He and his two siblings grew up in nearby Closter, New Jersey.
 He is of Italian descent.
 He attended Saint Joseph Regional High School in Montvale, New Jersey.
 He played baseball in high school, but briefly quit after his junior year, citing burnout.

-La Stella enrolled at St. John's University, where he played college baseball for the St. John's Red Storm for one year, before he transferred to Coastal Carolina University to play for the Coastal Carolina Chanticleers.
+La Stella enrolled at St. John's University, where he played college baseball for the St. John's Red Storm for one year, before transferring to Coastal Carolina University to play for the Coastal Carolina Chanticleers.
 La Stella appeared in 125 games (all starts) for the Chanticleers in the 2010 and 2011 seasons and batted .388 with 28 home runs and 136 runs batted in (RBIs).
 He committed 12 errors in 509 chances for Coastal Carolina, resulting in a .976 fielding percentage.
 In 2010, he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves.